 - Professional Skills

-Our ready-to-use Resume template for Public Accountant resume can help you create a professional resume in just a few minutes.
+Our ready-to-use CPA Resume template can help you create a professional resume in just a few minutes.

 There are three types of resumes:

 Chronological resume lists work history in reverse order.
 It starts with your current or most recent job experience displayed first and then working backward.

 A functional resume focuses on skills and strengths.
 It highlights skills and omits specific dates, names, and places.

 Whereas, the mixed format is a combination of both, chronological and functional resumes.
 It highlights your work experience and skills.

 For a Public Accountant, it is necessary to focus on both functional and work history.
 It helps the recruiter or employer know your relevant experience and skills required for their job position.